 7) Your Lapel Depends On Your Shirt

-The three most traditional types of lapels that you will find on a shirt worn with a tuxedo are a Peak, Shaw, and Notch lapel.
+The three traditional types of lapels you will find on a shirt worn with a tuxedo are a Peak, Shaw, and Notch lapel.
 Each lapel looks best when paired with a specific type of collar on your shirt.

 When selecting what lapel looks best with your outfit, our stylists recommend these three guidelines: